 Ready to plan your trip to Charleston, SC?
 Create your dream getaway with our Charleston travel guide, including where to stay, what to do, how to get around, and more!

 What to see & do in Charleston, SC

 Charleston Historic District

 If you’ve only got one day in Charleston, visiting the Charleston Historic District should be top of the list.
-Frequently voted as one of the best things to do in Charleston, SC, the cobbled streets of the Charleston Historic District evoke memories and visions of centuries past.
+Home to many of the most popular things to do in Charleston, SC, the cobbled streets of the Charleston Historic District evoke memories and visions of centuries past.